vladsaveliev/sequana/sequana/pipelines/coverage/README.rst

 :Overview: Coverage
 :Input: One BAM or BED file.
 BED file must have 3 or 4 columns.
-First colum is the chromosome/contig name, second column stored positions and third the coverage.
+First column is the chromosome/contig name, second column stored positions and third the coverage.
 Fourth optional columns contains a filtered coverage (not used in the analysis but shown in the HTML reports)